TudorHulban/rest-articles/README.md

 	DeletedOn *time.Time `db:"deleted_on" json:"-"`
 }
 ```
-An Article has an ID primary key and tags for JSON and database purposes are introduced.
+An Article has an ID primary key, and tags for JSON and database purposes are introduced.
 The ID field is not placed as first in the structure for memory allignment reasons.
+Unicity indexes were not placed on title or URL due to time constraints.
 An Article can be persisted using a PostgreSQL repository and served to a transport by the application service.
 The curent transport is done as REST with the Fiber web framework.
 Appication configuration is limited to database name and host due to time constraints.
 Managing the application can be done using the make targets defined.